January 19-22, 2018 at the Sedona Rouge Hotel & Spa

 - Kundalini Shakti & the Masters of Awareness, with Martin Birrittella, held at the McLean Meditation Institute (this program is full)

 Tuesday & Wednesday: Advanced Certification Training

-Experience & Explore a Powerful Gong Bath with Jere Friedman: Jere will create a unique “gong vortex” that will envelop your body, mind, and spirit in healing and energizing vibrations.
+Jere creates a unique “gong vortex” that envelops your body, mind, and spirit in healing and energizing vibrations.
 Relax and allow the soothing vibrations of the gongs to raise your awareness of your true Self, balance your energies, bring you into alignment with Universal Truth, and uplift your spiritual essence.
 This experience will be an ideal way to start your Symposium weekend!
 Wear loose, comfortable clothing.
 Some yoga mats will be available (bring your own mat if you have one), and a pillow and/or blanket, eye pillow, etc. for sitting and lying on the floor.
 Chairs will also be set for the program.

 Keynote & Practice: The Power of Your Attention with Sarah McLean